 As a Certified Divorce Coach, I see many clients who have challenges in co-parenting.
 For some, the pain of the breakup of losing their marriage, their financial security and loss of time with their children can make them feel like their world has turned upside down and grief stricken lash out to inflict pain on their ex with a sense of revenge.
 For others they may feel relief they are no longer married but the guilt, sadness and loss of their children tear them apart as they battle to gain access to see their children.

-Marriage may not last forever but divorce does, so it is so important to establish a healthy co-parenting relationship for the sake of the children.
+Marriage may not last forever but co-parenting does, so it is so important to establish a healthy co-parenting relationship for the sake of the children.
 There are key mistakes made during co-parenting which escalate conflict and damage parent/child relationships.
 They are -

 Restricting access to see the children as punishment to the ex

 Denying access for the grandparents to see the children out of spite